thomasekdahlN/wealthprognosis-app/README.md

 Predicts your economic future and wealth taking into consideration all known parameters, and calculates it for yearly as long as you wish

+Note: This is just a hack and is not production ready.

 How to run
 php artisan ReadFile2 example.json example.xlsx